Ron Hines DVM PhD

 Yes there is quite a bit of confusion.

-I mentioned that it is rare for dog feces from a disease-contaminated source to contain only one pathogen.
-When your sniffing dog’s nose comes in contact with poop, it is going to be exposed to quite a few different pathogens all at the same time.
-A lot of early studies assumed that if a dog developed diarrhea when no parasites could be seen in the stool and tests came back negative for parvo but positive for coronavirus, then coronavirus must be the cause of the problem.
-But now that more sophisticated tests have been developed, we know that a multitude of different potentially disease causing organism – usually working together – are found in the bodies of coronavirus-positive dogs with diarrhea.
-In 2019, it is still impossible to know how much each one of those other organisms contributes to a diarrhea problem. (ref1, ref2)
+I mention in a number of my articles, it is rare for dog feces from a disease-contaminated source to contain only one pathogen.
+When your dog’s sniffing nose comes in contact with poop, it is likely to be exposed to quite a few different pathogens all at the same time.
+A lot of the earlier canine coronavirus studies assumed that if a dog developed diarrhea when no parasites could be seen microscopically in its stool and tests came back negative for parvovirus but positive for coronavirus, that the coronavirus must be the cause of the dog’s diarrhea.
+But now that veterinarians have access to more sophisticated tests, we know that a multitude of different potentially disease causing viral and bacterial organism – usually working together – are found in the intestinal tract of coronavirus-positive dogs with diarrhea.
+It is still impossible to know how much each one of those other organisms contributes to a diarrhea problem.

 To compound matters, new viral pathogens, capable of causing diarrhea in young dogs, are being discovered every year.
-They often co-infect the same dog infected with coronavirus.
-The older studies that attributed a sick dog’s symptoms to coronavirus did not check for these recently discovered pathogens.
+They often co-infect the same dogs infected with coronavirus.
+The older studies that attributed a sick dog’s symptoms to coronavirus did not check for these more recently discovered pathogens.
 The most recent I know of are the Astroviruses.
-Read a 2017 study that detected astrovirus in dogs that were coinfected with coronavirus here .
+Read about these new discoveries here.

 Respiratory Coronavirus Of Dogs

 The AVMA put out an advisory in 2008 regarding a “new” coronavirus that had the ability to cause severe respiratory (lung) infections in dogs.
-That coronavirus (CRCoV) is a different virus from the intestinal coronavirus of dogs (CCoV).
-That newly discovered coronavirus appears to be a much closer relative to the coronaviruses that cause respiratory infections in humans (SARS & MERS ) and others that causes respiratory problems in pigs and cows than it does to the coronavirus associated with diarrhea in young dogs. (ref) That CCoV and CRCoV are not the same virus is something not everyone grasps yet. (ref)
+That coronavirus (CRCoV) is a different virus from the traditional intestinal coronavirus of dogs (CCoV).
+The newly discovered coronavirus appears to be a much closer relative to the coronaviruses that cause respiratory infections in humans (SARS & MERS ) and others varieties that causes respiratory problems in pigs and cows than it does to the coronavirus associated with diarrhea in young dogs. ( read here ) The fact that intestinal tract CCoV and respiratory tract CRCoV are not the same virus is something not everyone immediately grasped. ( see here )